redis-developer/bluesky-bot-redis-workshop/README.md

   logger.info("Enriched data: {}", enrichedData.toString());

   // Generate a response using the LLM
-  String systemPrompt = "You are a bot that helps users analyse posts about politics. " +
-          "You may be given a data set to help you answer questions. " + "Answer in a max of 300 chars.
+  String systemPrompt = "You are a bot that helps users analyse posts about artificial intelligence posts.
+You may be given a data set to help you answer questions.
+Answer in a max od 300 chars.
 I MEAN IT.
-It's a TWEET. " + "Don't write more than 300 chars.
-Respond in only ONE paragraph. " + "Be as concise as possible";
+It's a TWEET.
+Don't write more than 300 chars.
+Respond in only ONE paragraph.
+Be as concise as possible";

   List<Message> messages = List.of(
           new SystemMessage(systemPrompt),